Houston South Vegetation Management and Restoration Project

 Exacerbate Climate Change

-The USFS is required to consider the cumulative impacts of their actions, including the release of greenhouse gases.
-While admitting the project will contribute to carbon emissions, the Forest Service has not considered done this.
+The USFS is required to consider the cumulative impacts of its actions, including the release of greenhouse gases.
+While admitting the project will contribute to carbon emissions, the Forest Service has not considered doing this.
 Since the latest 2006 Forest Plan, global climate change projections have become much more dire.
 The Houston South proposal does not even reference the Intergovernmental Panel on Climate Change report published in 2018 that emphasizes the importance of reducing carbon emissions and increasing carbon sequestration (see IPCC reports).
 USFS claims the project will contribute only small amounts of carbon through logging and burning activities.
 Furthermore, the agency has not considered alternatives that contribute less or have a positive impact on carbon sequestration.

 The USFS is required to consider alternatives to the proposed action at Houston South.
 The USFS has not demonstrated that they considered the impacts on municipal water supplies.
 Some 63,000 acres of the HNF have the same management prescription (“Management Area 2.8) under the HNF Management Plan as Houston South but lie within watersheds that are not used for drinking water.
 Many groups have asked the USFS to consider harvesting and burning in those areas instead.
 However, other than taking “no action,” the USFS has not considered any alternatives to this drastic plan.